adgut1509/Technical-Writing-Task/docs/pc/card.md

 ---
 id: card
-title: How to Pay with a Payment Card
+title: How to Pay with a Payment Card (PC)
 sidebar_label: Payment Card
 ---